// Sharpen your idea first

 Other than giving you additional conviction in pursuing your idea, this exercise will add immense value while building a product: prioritising the features, the visual feel and usability (UI/UX) of the product, communication of the key value to the customers.

-So, now you are ready to take some important decisions about your software product — should it be a website or a mobile app?
-More about it in the next article!
+So, now you are ready to take some important decisions about your software product — move on to the next chapters!

 - Website vs. App – Which ecosystem should you build first?